Frequently Asked Questions -

 Q. My sponsored child has been in the same grade for more than one year.
 Why is this?

 A. It is very common for a child to take more than one year to complete a grade.
 There are many reasons for this including missed school days due to illness or the family needing the child's help at home.
 The child must also pass a standardized government test before they can pass to the next grade level.
 If they do not pass, they must repeat the grade.

 Q. Why are there no junior high or high school students listed?

 A. The school started out in a rented building with just grades K – 1.
 It has been their goal to add one grade per year.
-In 2014, grades 1-4 are being taught.
-For the 2015 school year, grades 1 – 5 will be available.
+In 2017, grades 1-6 are being taught.
 Some of the young children attend a “prepa” class or a kindergarten before enrolling in first grade.
 Others enter right into first grade.
-In time our partners in Guatemala hope to offer kindergarten again as well as adding on another higher grade.
-Currently, older students who are able attend school in another town.
-Only 22% of children who complete the sixth grade move on to the Junior High level because they are needed to help work in the fields or help at home.
+Currently, older students who have graduated the 6th grade, are able to attend school in another town.
+75% of children who complete the sixth grade from the Fuente de Esperanza school move on to the Junior High level.
 Sponsorship funds help more students be able to afford to continue their education.

 Q. How often does the team from His Hands for Guatemala visit Guatemala to update the children in the program?